ContinuumBridge/SpurButton/README.md

     Bwh Draw a box starting at (x, y), width w, height h Tx String of length x follows
-    Cx Centred string of length x follows
-    ER End of region
+    Cx Centred string of length x follows lx String centred in left hand half of the screen.
+String of length x follows rx String centred in right hand half of the screen.
+String of length x follows ER End of region
     ES End of screen.
 There is no ER before this